 Figure 4: Realistic simulation of glass effects has a strong impact on the level of realism of a rendered image.
-Left: Rendering glass materials as semi-transparent surfaces as usually done in rasterization-based systems.
-Right: With a physically correct, ray traced glass shader.
-Top: View from a drivers seat (effect slightly emphasized to reproduce on paper).
+Left: Rendering glass materials as semi-transparent surfaces as usually done in rasterizationbased VR systems.
+Right: With a physically-correct, ray traced glass shader.
+Top: View from drivers seat (effect slightly emphasized to reproduce on paper).
+Note the reflection of the car interior over the left rear-view mirror.
 Bottom: View from the outside.